Prabhatthakur18/dynamic-product-config/README.md

 2. **Attributes CSV**: Required - Contains all product attributes and variations
 3. **Complementary CSV**: Optional - Contains related/add-on products

+### Step 3: Parse Existing Products (NEW!)
+1. Go to **Product Parser** tab
+2. Click **"Parse All Products"** to automatically extract Brand/Model from existing WooCommerce products
+3. Review the parsing results and manually adjust if needed

 ### Step 3: Process and Verify
 1. Click "Upload and Process CSV Files"
 2. System will: